 Estimates for Customer Funded Work

-The Grounds and Building Maintenance Department strongly encourages its customers to request an estimate for billable work.
+The Grounds and Building Maintenance Department strongly encourages its customers to request an estimate for customer-funded work.
 This is especially true for jobs likely to take more than a few hours, when purchase of more than minor parts or supplies is necessary, or where you have identified a particular need but are unsure of the work required to meet this need.

 Our trades people are happy to consult with you, and will discuss considerations such as:

 - Is this a practical or cost effective service request?

 Our service people are encouraged to advise you if they believe the requested work is either not practical or cost effective.